 Offaly is in the middle of the bogs ... and home to the Biffos – but also the ancestral homeland of Barack Obama.
 Stargazers will head for Birr, those in search of Stars and Stripes to Moneygall and the "Barack Obama Plaza".

 Westmeath is the home Niall Horan (of One Direction or 1D fame), otherwise, there is not a lot to write home about.
 Of course, there is Fore and its wonders, and Belvedere House near Mullingar.

-Wicklow is a huge county just south of Dublin, marketed as the "Garden County" (or even "The Garden of Ireland").
-A lot of gardening, however, goes on in massive housing estates, since Dublin commuters literally invaded the tranquil foothills and coastal areas.
+Wicklow is a vast county just south of Dublin, marketed as the "Garden County" (or even "The Garden of Ireland").
+A lot of gardening, however, goes on in large housing estates, since Dublin commuters invaded the tranquil foothills and coastal areas.